Internet's Role in Career Building

 2. Give your social media a professional makeover

-Since the recruiters will look up for you online, you need to clean up your social media for any inappropriate information.
+Since the recruiters will look up for you in the web, you need to clean up your social media for any inappropriate information.
 Your party pictures and weird posts, even old ones, should go.
 Update your privacy settings to make sure that private pictures are only visible for your friends and cannot be found via Google.

 Even your private social media profiles such as Instagram and Twitter should make a positive impression.
 In the future, when sharing your posts, think about which impression it can make on your current or prospective employer.